 Make new traditions.
-When it comes to a blended family and creating a home for your stepchildren, there’s a lot of change.
+When it comes to effective co-parenting in a blended family and creating a home for your stepchildren, there’s a lot of change.
 But no rule requires that all the changes be negative.
 Make some new traditions.

 Use the time you have together as a family to make your traditions.
 They’ll be changes, but they’ll be positive and fun and possibly definitive for your new family.

 Never forget.
 You are not their mom or dad.
 Your stepchildren live in your home; it’s their home, too.
 You married their mom or dad, but you are not their mom or dad.
 You are busting in on what they thought was their entire family.

 They don’t want a replacement for what they already have.
 Give them the breathing room to get comfortable with your presence first.
 Then do your best to get to know them better; learn about their interests.
 You don’t need to be their mom or dad.
 You can be a friend, a role model, a peacekeeper, etc. Just don’t try to replace mom or dad and you’ll eventually find your place in an effective co-parenting role.